-N/A - LCG-CDP does not intend to use HOME funds to refinance existing debt secured by multifamily housing that was rehabilitated with HOME funds.
+N/A - The CDP does not intend to use HOME funds to refinance existing debt secured by multi-family housing that was rehabilitated with HOME funds.

-For all HOME-funded housing rehabilitation activities, whether conducted by LCG-CDP's Housing Rehabilitation Program (Major Rehabilitation) or a non-profit organization, LCG-CDP uses the HOME affordable homeownership limits for Lafayette Parish to conduct an appraisal of each assisted property upon completion of the rehabilitation.
+For all HOME-funded housing rehabilitation activities, whether conducted by CDP's Housing Rehabilitation Program (Major Rehabilitation) or a non-profit organization, the LCG Community Development and Planning Department uses the HOME affordable homeownership limits for Lafayette Parish to conduct an appraisal of each assisted property upon completion of the rehabilitation.

 - 5. If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
-(See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)). - N/A. LCG-CDP does not plan to use HOME funds for TBRA. - 6.
+(See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)). - N/A. The LCG does not plan to use HOME funds for TBRA. - 6.
 If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services received by such persons.
-(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)). - N/A. LCG-CDP does not plan to use HOME funds for TBRA. - 7.
+(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)). - N/A. The LCG does not plan to use HOME funds for TBRA. - 7.
 If applicable, a description of any preference or limitation for rental housing projects.
 (See 24 CFR 92.253(d)(3) and CFR 91.220(l)(2)(vii)).
 Note: Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).